PardhuSreeRushiVarma20060119/CybersecurityAndDevelopment/LetsDoHomeLabs/LegacyToWatchtowerHomeLab.md

 ## 🚀 Introduction

-In my ongoing journey of mastering cybersecurity, I transitioned from an old-school, scattered cyber lab into a centralized, modern defensive watchtower.
+In my ongoing journey of mastering cybersecurity, I transitioned from an old-school, scattered cyber lab into a centralized, having modern defensive watchtower.
 This blog details how I built a fully functioning **XDR (Extended Detection and Response)** and **SIEM (Security Information and Event Management)** system at home using **Wazuh** on **Rocky Linux 9**, monitoring multiple offensive and development VMs running on **VMware Workstation Pro**.

 ---